 Industry Showcase Session 1

-Innovation Hub: mHUB – Chicago’s first innovation center focused on physical product development and manufacturing
+Innovation Hub: mHUB – the nation’s largest and fastest growing physical product development and manufacturing

 Industry Showcase Session 2